How to Install Grass Cloth on a Flat Drywall Ceiling

 Measure Ceiling and Purchase Grass Cloth

 In order to determine how many rolls of grass cloth are needed to cover the ceiling, use a measuring tape to obtain width and length.
 Rolls of grass cloth are treated with color in batches referred to as "dye lots."
 This means that each woven portion of grass cloth is dyed in large batches, resulting in lots which have extremely similar if not perfectly matching colors.
-To ensure rolls are almost identical in color, identify the dye lot run on the label to make sure they match up.
+To ensure rolls are almost identical in color, identify the dye lot run on the label to make sure they match.

 One day prior to installing grass cloth, roll on a solid coat of primer.
 If you don't have a full day, at least 6 hours of cure time is necessary between applying primer and installing grass cloth.
 Tip: Wall-covering primer not only makes installing wallpaper on the ceiling easier, it will also prevent damage to the sheetrock should you decide to remove it years later.